 1. Define your event planning business idea

-Before embarking on this kind of business, you will first need to zero in on the specific kind of events you will want to service.
+Before embarking on this kind of business, you will first need to zero in on the specific type of events you will want to serve.

 - Event decorating

 - Corporate entertainment management